uswds/uswds-site/_components/language-selector/language-selector--three-or-more.md

 redirect_from:
   - /components/language-selector-three-or-more/
 sitemap: false
-title: Language selector button with the text "Languages" shows hover state and a dropdown menu with language options.
-The selected language in the dropdown is underlined on hover.
+title: Language selector with three or more languages
 type: component
 variants:
   - variant: "`.usa-language-selector--three-or-more`"